 The isolation of bacteria from meat contact surfaces and abattoir section were considered based on the following; Staphylococcus aureus (Fawole and Oso, 2001; Okonkwo et al., 2010), Escherichia coli and Salmonella (Cheesbrough, 2000).

 2.8.
 Data Analysis: Using IBM-SPSS statistical package version 25, statistical tools such as standard deviation and regression analysis was carried out to determine the relationship between the variables.
-One-way ANOVA and the independent sample T-test was used to test the hypotheses at 95% confidence interval and acceptable value of p≤0.05 was considered to be statistically significant.
+One-way ANOVA and the independent sample T-test was used to test the hypotheses at 95% confidence interval and acceptable value of p≤-0.05 was considered to be statistically significant.

 2.9.
 Ethical Consideration/Informed Consent